Ancient technology: Roman Empire

-The Roman Empire expanded from Italia across the entire Mediterranean region between the 1st century BC and 1st century AD.
-Its most advanced and economically productive provinces outside of Italia were the Eastern Roman provinces in the Balkans, Asia Minor, Egypt, and the Levant, with Roman Egypt in particular being the wealthiest Roman province outside of Italia.
+The Roman Empire expanded from Italy across the entire Mediterranean region during the 1st century BC and 1st century AD.
+Its most advanced and economically productive provinces outside of Italy were the Eastern Roman provinces in the Balkans, Asia Minor, Egypt, and the Levant, with Egypt in particular being the wealthiest Roman province outside of Italy.

 Roman technology supported Roman civilization and made the expansion of Roman commerce and Roman military possible over nearly a thousand years.
 The Roman Empire had an advanced set of technology for their time.
 Some of the Roman technology in Europe may have been lost during the turbulent eras of Late Antiquity and the Early Middle Ages.
 Roman technological feats in many different areas such as civil engineering, construction materials, transport technology, and some inventions such as the mechanical reaper went unmatched until the 19th century.
 Romans developed an intensive and sophisticated agriculture, expanded upon existing iron working technology, created laws providing for individual ownership, advanced stonemasonry technology, advanced road-building (exceeded only in the 19th century), military engineering, civil engineering, spinning and weaving and several different machines like the Gallic reaper that helped to increase productivity in many sectors of the Roman economy.
 They also developed water power through building aqueducts on a grand scale, using water not just for drinking supplies but also for irrigation, powering water mills and in mining.
 They used drainage wheels extensively in deep underground mines, one device being the reverse overshot water-wheel.
 They were the first to apply hydraulic mining methods for prospecting for metal ores, and for extracting those ores from the ground when found using a method known as hushing.